This document describes the changes in Toast API releases.

 menus API payload now, before the corresponding user interface option

-has been added to the Toast administration back-end, to allow you to
+has been added to Toast Web, to allow you to prepare your integration

 When it becomes available, the UI option to indicate that a modifier contains alcohol will exist on the details page for the modifier’s underlying menu item reference, not on the details page for the modifier itself.